captdam/Maze-Router-Lee-Algorithm/README.md

 When the user executes the program with GUI enabled and intermediate result exportation enabled, the program will first open the GUI.
 Then, the GUI will constantly be polling the result file and display the maze map and the router’s progress in the GUI window.
 At the same time, the program will apply the Lee Algorithm and generate result file.
 In this way, when there is any progress done by the back-end router, the back-end router will export the result file, and the front-end GUI poll it and display it on the screen.

-However, the front-end/back-end architecture brings a critical issue.
-The GUI is running in web browser, which means the GUI is running in a sandbox.
-The GUI may read file, but it cannot write file.
-In another word, the back-end and front-end is communicate in a single-way link.
-Because the GUI cannot send signal to the router, the router may modify the result file while the GUI is reading it.

-The original solution is to have a JavaScript checker on the front-side.
-Every time when the front-end GUI reading the result file, the checker will first check the integrity of the result file.
-If this file is not modified by the back-end during reading, the result will be displayed; if it is modified, the checker discard it.

-This solution works fine few years ago, when CORS in Firefox is not strict as today.
-However, for modern web browser, this solution is not allowed for security reason.
-If a JavaScript program can read a file from local file system, it can send the local file to a remote server.
-This means, critical information saved in local file (for example, the ```/etc/passwd```) can be stolen.
-Therefore, the checker solution will not work.

-To accompany with the CORS policy, the only solution is to create a local web server on the user’s machine so an HTML ```Access-Control-Allow-Origin``` can be send alone with the GUI file.
-However, it is not worth to pack such a complex web server with the program.

-The final solution is to let the back-end router export result as a table in HTML file, and let the front-end GUI use a ```<iframe>``` tag to embed the result HTML file.
-In this way, the front-end GUI can display the maze map, and there is no JavaScript reading the result file to breach the CORS rule.
-There still is chance that the back-end router modifies the result file while the front-end GUI read it.
-In this case, the false file with bad HTML syntax will be read and provided a blank screen in the GUI.

-In experiment, Chrome seems to have poor performance than Firefox in Win10; Firefox in Linux seems to ignore the false result file because no blank screen has been reported on Linux.
-This is not confirmed, because the hardware used on Windows and Linux test machine is different.

 ```
 ----------                           ------------                     -------
 | Router |  ---- Export result --->  | map.html |  ---- Polling --->  | GUI |